Whippet illustration

 About this breed

 Dogs of a Whippet type were common in the Middle Ages and genetic studies in the 21st century have determined that it originated from the Greyhound, a Celtic breed known to the Romans as Vertragus.
-By the 19th century, the Whippet was a recognizable breed, used for hunting small game and the extermination of vermin which the Victorians developed into a gambling sport.
-Whipper racing later became popular in the mining areas of the North and Wales but also in London and the Midlands.
+By the 19th century, the Whippet was a recognisable breed, used for hunting small game and the extermination of vermin which the Victorians developed into a gambling sport.
+Whippet racing later became popular in the mining areas of the North and Wales but also in London and the Midlands.
 Early breed standards of both the Whippet and the Italian Greyhound refer to “a Greyhound in miniature” but the conformation of all three has developed along different paths.
 Although Whippet racing continues on a very minor scale, the breed is now hugely popular in the show ring where its elegant lines and smooth daisy cutting action has won many admirers.
 As a family companion, the Whippet is gentle and affectionate and enjoys the comforts of domestic life.

 Read the breed standard